 We have entered into a Change In Control Agreement with Mr. Goldman, Chief Executive Officer and Mr. Ambury, Chief Financial Officer.
 Under the terms of each agreement, if either of these executive officers is terminated as a result of a change in control (as defined in the agreement) he will be entitled to a payment equal to two times his base annual salary in the year of such termination plus two times the average amount paid as a bonus and/or as profit sharing during the three years preceding the year of such termination.
-The term change in control means the present equity owners of Kestrel and their affiliates collectively cease to beneficially own equity interests having the voting power to elect at least a majority of the members of the board of directors or other governing board of the general partner of the Partnership or any successor entity to the Partnership.
-If a change in control were to have occurred and their employment was terminated as of the date of this report, Mr. Goldman would have received a payment of \$2,352,600 and Mr. Ambury would have received a payment of \$1,996,400.
+The term change in control means the present equity owners of Kestrel and their affiliates collectively cease to beneficially own equity interests having the voting power to elect at least a majority of the members of the Board of Directors or other governing board of the general partner or any successor entity.
+If a change in control were to have occurred and their employment was terminated as of the date of this report, Mr. Goldman would have received a payment of \$2,290,673 and Mr. Ambury would have received a payment of \$1,877,733.